“Even simple serverless applications have complex architecture diagrams”, so what?

 Suddenly, it’s clear to see that Application 1 is far more complex than Application 2.
 We have gained a better understanding of their true nature.

-Speaking of servers going down.
-You don’t just run one server in production.
-If you follow AWS best practices, you will run your application in at least 2 availability zones.
+Speaking of servers going down, you don’t just run one server in production.
+If you follow AWS best practices, you will run your application in at least two availability zones.

-And you definitely wouldn’t have just a single RDS instance.
-At the minimum, you will have a read-replica in case the master goes down.
+You would definitely not have just a single RDS instance.
+At the minimum, you will have a read-replica if the master goes down.

-It’s starting to get a bit complicated once you don’t omit some important implementation details, right?
+It’s starting to get a bit complicated once you don’t omit important implementation details, right?

 Serverless architecture